Aprocryphan/Ardu4Weather/README.md

 * Various LEDs for visual indicators

 ## Upcoming Updates
-Support for the Arduino Nano ESP32 and the Uno R3 are coming
+Support for the Arduino Nano ESP32 and the Uno R3 are coming soon

 ## Versions
 1. Base Verion (Actively being developed)\